The Hidden Dangers Of Passive Investing

 Sources: Morningstar Direct Asset Flows

-Easier access to ETFs and passive investing is a boon for small investors, primarily from a cost savings perspective.
+Easier access to ETFs and passive investing is a boon for small investors, primarily from a cost-savings perspective.
 However, when too many investors rely on passive strategies, market efficiency suffers and opportunities for active managers emerge.

 Dangers in Overcrowded Trades